 |

-At this point, both shapes and canvas use the
+At this point, both shapes

-iteration module.
-The iteration module will be
+module.
+The iteration

 executed only once.

-We can use the shapes module in a new face program:
+module in a new face program:

 (module face2